plone/training/gatsby/buildingsourceplugins.rst

 =======================

 In the previous section on source plugins we already covered what they are and how to use them.
-We'll be going a bit in-depth here to understand how they work internally and how to get onto building one.
+We will be going a bit in-depth here to understand how they work internally and how to get onto building one.

 How It Works